Bumbleboss/Bumbleboss/README.md

 ### Hello there!

-Just an Engineering university student who does graphic design and software development.<br>
+Just an engineering university student who does graphic design and software development.<br>
 Feel free to browse my creative work on my [portfolio](https://bumbleboss.xyz), otherwise, do enjoy looking my repositories.

 #### Stats for nerds: